|

 (3) Cash or Credit?

-(4) What do "bond"
+(4) What do "bond" and "surety" mean?

 The law requires that any purchaser who, at the time of sale, pays less than the full amount of the successful bid must sign a “bond” (on a form prepared and supplied by the commissioner) to pay the balance and provide surety for that bond.
-A “surety” may either be a person, bank, or other entity who agrees unconditionally to pay the balance due should the purchaser, for whatever reason, fail to pay in full within 60 days.
+A “surety” may either be a person, bank, or other entity who agrees unconditionally to pay the balance due should the purchaser, for whatever reason, fail to pay in full within thirty (30) days.
 Most prospective bidders and purchasers, prior to the sale, make arrangements with a bank for the issuance of an unconditional and irrevocable official Letter of Credit (which serves as “surety”) which is to be faxed to the commissioner on the date of sale, with the original to follow.
 Please note that a loan commitment will not be sufficient, only a Letter of Credit from a bank will suffice.

-Other person(s) or entities, who are Kentucky residents, may also act as sureties, but only if they are present at the time of sale and prepared to furnish the commissioner a sworn financial statement (on a form supplied by the commissioner) which shows a net worth of at less 2 ½ times the sale price.
+Other person(s) or entities, who are Kentucky residents, may also act as sureties, but only if they are present at the time of sale and prepared to furnish the commissioner a sworn financial statement (on a form supplied by the commissioner) which shows a net worth of at least 2 ½ times the sale price.
 If a married individual intends to act as surety, their spouse must also sign.
 Despite the net worth shown, the commissioner has the right and discretion to reject any proposed surety for any reason.

 Should a purchaser fail to furnish a surety, the commissioner will report that failure to the court for appropriate action.
 This may include a resale of the property and a judgment against the original purchaser for any difference in resale value, as well as the court costs incurred as a result of the resale.